 Why is the government in debt? - The federal government is in debt because it has given its ability to create money over to the privately owned Federal Reserve, and to privately owned National Banks.
 Every time the government needs money, it must first borrow it from the Federal Reserve by exchanging bonds for cash.
 Why?
 If the government were to simply print its own currency, similar to Lincoln’s Greenbacks, then there would be no National Debt at all.
 So why not change this first?
 If the federal government were to pass the Monetary Reform Act, it would be able to payoff the entire National Debt within a year, and would simultaneously extinguish from its budget $400 billion per year in interest payments.

 Where will the money come from? - When the Obama administration proposes to increase the National Debt by another $2.5 trillion, it’s most profound that no one is asking where the money will come from.
 So where will the money come from?
 The answer is out of thin air.
 That’s right.
 The money the government borrows is created out of thin air.
 But creating money out of thin air has consequences, namely inflation.
 When the Fed prints money and exchanges it for government bonds, the existing money supply is diluted, in other words, worth less.
 Who needs QE3, when you’ve got Obama-Year-3?
-If you don’t know where the money the government borrows comes from, then I recommend that you take the time to watch at least one of the following videos:
+If you don’t know where the money the government borrows comes from, then I recommend that you take the time to watch the following video:

 Dazed and Confused - Many, so called, conservatives seem to be confused on the matter of Monetary Reform.
 When we say, “Who cares about the banks, let them go broke”, they reply, “but banks are businesses and what you are proposing is anti-capitalism.”
 It’s funny that when it came to big bank bailouts, the same crowd who was chanting, “Let them go broke,” is now saying, “Don’t take away our precious banks.”
 I maintain that banks are not businesses.
 Banks produce no real goods or services; they merely buy, sell and hold debt.
 They also receive the largest government subsidy there is, the ability to create money out of thin air and to loan it out at interest.